 The Arnold-Bergstraesser-Institut offers an annual summerschool “Contested Governance” from 2019 to 2021.
 DAAD In-Country/In-Region scholarship holders (Master or PhD students) in countries of the Global South are invited to Germany for four weeks.
 The summerschool targets political science or other social sciences students and focuses on the multiple challenges in the field of governance.
+A film summary of this year's digital Summerschool has just been completed.

 This conference aims at a deeper understanding of the relationship between democracy and authoritarianism beyond the borders of the nation state.
 It examines both the authoritarian turn in the democratic environment and the "prevention of democracy" in states such as China.
 The conference design is guided by two principles: (1) dialogue between young scholars and senior researchers and (2) multidisciplinary dialogue.
 It is organised by scientists from the ABI and the University of Freiburg and will take place at the Freiburg Institute for Advanced Studies from 17th to 19th march 2021.